snapp-incubator/crafting-table/README.md

 ```

 # Help Us
-You can help us to improve this tool.
-Send pull request or issue to GitHub.
+You can contribute to improving this tool by sending pull requests or issues on GitHub.
 Please send us your feedback.
 Thanks!